 In this case, all three options led to similar ARPU and retention rates results, which is not always the case for other games.
 Knowing this, any one of these options can simply be rolled out based on the user experience desired with confidence.

 2. A/B tested ad network and ad format for retention

 Other experiments we ran were to see whether enabling or disabling certain ad networks or ad formats of the in-app ads would benefit or harm retention rates and ARPU.
 After all, not all ad networks are created equally.
 While it’s commonly known that each ad network’s eCPMs vary, their effect on retention rates can also vary because some ad networks use a cost per install (CPI) model.

 Here’s a test that we did with Unity Ad Network to see whether its interstitial and rewarded video ads should be included or not as a part of Word Pizza’s monetization setup.
-Interestingly, enabling or disabling Unity Ad did not seem to have much positive or negative effects on both the ARPU and retention rates.
+Interestingly, enabling or disabling Unity Ad did not seem to have many positive or negative effects on both the ARPU and retention rates.

 As a result, we ended up adding Unity Ad as an additional ad demand source to maximize the fill-rate potential given that there were no noticeable issues with adding this into the monetization setup.

 3. Nurturing cost per action (CPA) events